MissingDeadlines/iolite/iolite_docs/editor/editor.rst

-Basic Usage of the Editor
+Basic usage of the editor
 =========================

 This section describes some everyday tasks when working with IOLITE and its editor.

-Running your Game
+Running your game
 -----------------

 When launching IOLITE in its default configuration, the application starts in the editing game state.
 All game logic, most importantly scripts and the physics simulation, is only executed when the main game state is active.